Sakura Wars 2: Thou Shalt Not Die: Release

 Sakura Wars 2 was first announced in October 1997.
 The game was released for the Sega Saturn on April 4, 1998.
 A later port for the Dreamcast released on September 21, 2000.
 It was later ported to Microsoft Windows personal computers (PC).
-It was released for Windows 95, Windows 98 and Windows ME systems on March 1, 2001; and for Windows 98, Windows Me, Windows 2000 and Windows XP on March 20, 2003.
+It was released for Windows 95, Windows 98, Windows ME and Windows 2000 systems on March 1, 2001; and for Windows XP on March 20, 2003.
 Due to the game's size, these versions were released on multiple CD-ROMs.
 A DVD-ROM version was released for Windows 2000, Windows XP and Windows Vista on January 25, 2007.
 It was ported with the original game to the PlayStation Portable (PSP) and released on March 9, 2006.

 Wider localization efforts for the series were prevented due to Sega's uncertainty as to whether the game's blend of genres would find a profitable audience outside Japan.
 An attempt to localize the game's PSP port by an unspecified company were halted when Sony refused to approve the project.
 The PC version was twice licensed for release outside Japan; a Chinese version was released in Taiwan and mainland China by Dysin Interactive on August 17, 2001 and a Russian translation was published by Akella on December 24, 2008.
 The Chinese launch of Sakura Wars 2 was intended as a springboard for Sega to bring Sakura Wars to North America and Europe.

+An English-language fan translation of the Saturn version of the game was released in April 2025, produced by a group of translators who had previously released an unofficial localization of the first game in 2019.
+The project entered development in 2021 and took four years to complete.